GitHub billing

 Organizations should evaluate their collaboration needs and security priorities to choose the plan that best fits their goals.

-GitHub's enhanced billing platform provides improved tools for financial management:
+GitHub's billing platform provides tools for financial management across products and services:

-• Granular spending controls – Administrators can set specific spending limits for services like GitHub Actions and GitHub Packages, preventing unexpected overages.
+• Granular spending controls – Administrators can set spending limits for supported usage-based services, helping prevent unexpected overages.

-• Automated reporting – Features for automating usage reporting streamline financial oversight and facilitate internal chargebacks.
+• Automated reporting – Usage and billing information can support financial oversight and internal chargebacks.

 • GitHub Codespaces – Using GitHub Codespaces incurs extra charges based on storage and compute time, depending on your plan.

-• Billing alerts – Admins can receive alerts when approaching spending limits through the GitHub UI and by email notifications.
+• Billing alerts – Admins can receive alerts when approaching configured spending limits through the GitHub UI and email notifications.